Color Tools¶

 Sometimes, especially when doing Monochrome mixing, reducing one color channel may increase visible noise, which actually originates in the chroma noise.
 Chroma noise means that the little noise specs do not appear at the same location in all the color channels, but the noise patterns looks different in every channel.
 If that is the case you can improve the monochrome conversion by reducing the chroma noise first.

 Save As and Load buttons are used to do just that.
-Any mixer settings that you have set can be saved to the filesystem and loaded later.
-The used file format is The Gimp channel mixer format.
+Any mixer settings that you have set can be saved to a file and reloaded later.
+The mixer settings are stored in the Gimp channel mixer file format.

-Over Exposure Indicator option adds up the colors if more than one channel in a pixel is over-exposed, and you will see the combined color resulting of channel gain settings.
-This rule is applying to target preview area and haven't effect to final rendering.
+Over Exposure Indicator option adds up the colors if more than one channel in a pixel is over-exposed, allowing you to see the combined color resulting from channel gain settings.
+The over exposure indicator only appears in the target preview area, it does not affect the final rendering.

 Reset All button resets all channel mixer settings to default values.